We may earn income from links in this post. Please read this Disclosure for details.

 And there is no bad time to visit!
 The average year-round temperature hovers around 85 degrees with less than 25 inches of rainfall per year.
 Plus, constant gentle trade winds keep it from becoming oppressively hot.

 During my two decades of visiting the island and writing for magazines like Bonaire Nights and Fodor’s guidebooks, many of the locals have become lifelong buddies.
-Together we’ve scouted out the secret spots and the very best of what to do on Bonaire.
+Together we’ve scouted out the secret spots, fabulous places to stay and the very best of what to do on Bonaire.

 So read on to discover why Bonaire should be high on your bucket list for future travels.